EPA Proposes New Clean Air Act Standards for Methane and VOC Emissions by the Oil and Natural Gas Sector

 The proposed rule governing methane and VOC emissions from new sources is part of a package of related EPA proposals affecting the oil and gas industry.
 EPA also proposes draft guidelines for states to reduce VOC emissions from existing oil and gas sources in areas with smog problems; a “Source Determination Rule” seeking to clarify what oil and gas equipment constitutes a single source for Clean Air Act permitting; and a federal implementation plan (FIP) implementing the Minor New Source Review Program in Indian Country for oil and natural gas production.
 Meanwhile, EPA is not focusing exclusively on methane related to oil and gas activities -- mere days earlier EPA issued separate proposals to reduce methane from existing and new landfills.

-Comments on the proposed rule for new sources, and the other related proposals, will be due 60 days after each proposal is published in the Federal Register.
-Additional information from EPA regarding its new oil and gas proposals is available here.
-Additional information regarding President Obama’s Climate Action Plan is available here.
+Comments on the proposed rule for new sources and the other related proposals will be due 60 days after each proposal is published in the Federal Register.